aravinthkumar/testing-go-apps/README.md

 - `go test -coverprofile cover.out` prints out the coverage details into a `cover.out` file.
 - `go tool cover -func cover.out` to open the coverage details in the terminal using go tool
 - `go tool cover -html cover.out` to open the coverage details in the browser using go tool

+##  To Do

+- Table driven Test
+- Learning Notes